WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 3. Click on **new input entity**

-    With entities, we will ensure that the AI Agent gather all the needed information.
+    With entities, we will ensure that the AI Agent gathers all the needed information.
 For this action, we need to collect the preferred date and time, and also the PodId.

     > **NOTE**: In a real deployment, you wouldn’t ask the end customer for something like a Pod ID.
 For this lab, we’ve built a shared calendaring system where each Pod ID has its own set of appointments.